rleibbrandt/sapteched2017container/Getting Started with SAP HANA, Express Edition and Docker.md

 ## Optional Exercises

 * Install Eclipse, and connect to SAP HANA using [this tutorial](https://www.sap.com/india/developer/how-tos/2016/09/hxe-howto-eclipse.html), and use the SQL Console to query the "teched" table created above.
-* Install the HANA client on the Mac usubg [this tutorial](https://www.sap.com/developer/how-tos/2016/12/hxe-ua-howto-installing-clients.html), and use hdbsql to connect to the container, and query the "teched" table created above.
+* Install the HANA client on the Mac using [this tutorial](https://www.sap.com/developer/how-tos/2016/12/hxe-ua-howto-installing-clients.html), and use hdbsql to connect to the container, and query the "teched" table created above.